gw31415/smashquiz/README.md

-# SmashQuiz
+# Tauri + Vanilla TS

-This template is created based on Tauri + Solid + Typescript.
+This template should help get you started developing with Tauri in vanilla HTML, CSS and Typescript.

 ## Recommended IDE Setup